Development of a rational route for vehicles. Calculation of logistics costs for transport

 • continuous improvement of forms and methods of organizing route transportation.

-• the number of routed wagons, wagons / day;
+• number of routed cars, cars/day;

 • average composition of the route, cars;